Avoiding Miscommunication in the Virtual Workplace

 2. Hand Gestures and Body Language

 During video conferencing calls, your ability to communicate through body language becomes limited.
 Positioning your body and camera in a way that allows for your hand gestures and body language to be seen throughout your meetings can improve your meeting presence.
 As shown in the photo above, instead of setting up your camera close to your face, try positioning the camera in a way that shows your torso and arms.
-It is also important to be aware of how your gestures are being perceived on camera.
-You want to be conscious that your hands and arms are not going outside of the frame, ensuring that they can be fully seen.
-Try using smaller hand gestures, as large ones may become too distracting and draw the audience away from the points you are making.
+It is also essential to be aware of how your gestures are perceived on camera.
+You want to be conscious that your hands and arms are not going outside the frame, ensuring they can be fully seen.
+Try using more minor hand gestures, as large ones may become too distracting and draw the audience away from your points.

 Once you have made sure that your body language can be perceived appropriately, you may want to focus on what gestures you’re making.
 Firstly, you want to be conscious that the gestures you are making are in tune with the message you are conveying.
-Try to stray from crossing your arms as it can send a message of disinterest, as well as looking tense; this can easily be misread, especially over a video conferencing platform.
+Try to avoid crossing your arms as it can send a message of disinterest and look tense; this can easily be misread, especially over a video conferencing platform.
 Nodding along as others speak and tilting your head slightly is a great way to convey messages of interest and engagement.
-If you are not someone who regularly uses hand gestures while sitting, consider standing to encourage your usage of hand gestures during meetings.
+If you do not regularly use hand gestures while sitting, consider standing to encourage your use of hand gestures during meetings.

 3. Eye Contact

-According to VoIP Review, “eye contact releases a social bonding chemical-called oxytocin-in our brain, resulting in a closer connection.”
-Creating this connection is vital for coworkers to trust one another as well as signals engagement.
+According to VoIP Review, “eye contact releases a social bonding chemical- called oxytocin- in our brain, resulting in a closer connection.”
+Creating this connection is vital for coworkers to trust one another and signals engagement.
 It is tough to simulate eye contact on a video conference call.
-One way that you can try and mimic it is to practice looking directly into the camera when speaking and switching back to looking at whoever is speaking’s face.
+One way to mimic it is to practice looking directly into the camera when speaking and switching back to looking at whoever is speaking’s face.
 This feels unnatural because you are looking at a little glowing dot instead of looking at faces when speaking.
 You may feel silly practicing this, but you would be surprised at how much of a difference it makes for your audience.
-Next time you’re in a meeting, try this out or practice on your own by recording yourself switching from looking at the camera to the screen and seeing for yourself how much your eye contact changes.
+Next time you’re in a meeting, try this out or practice on your own by recording yourself, switching from looking at the camera to the screen and seeing how much your eye contact changes.

 How you can increase connection with coworkers when I’m not video conferencing

-You have learned a few tips on how to improve your nonverbal communication while on video conferencing systems, but how can you increase your nonverbal skills throughout the day?
-A great way to increase a connection is to promptly respond to emails and messages.
+You have learned a few tips on improving your nonverbal communication while on video conferencing systems, but how can you increase your nonverbal skills throughout the day?
+A great way to grow a connection is to respond to emails and messages promptly.
 This will help build trust and reliability between you and your coworkers.
-Another way is by participating in and creating virtual work parties or coffee breaks.
-This allows employees to converse outside of a work context which helps to boost team connection and morale.
+Another method is participating in and creating virtual work parties or coffee breaks.
+This allows employees to converse outside of a work context, which helps boost team connection and morale.
 Remembering to take small breaks throughout the day by checking in with a coworker or checking in with yourself before jumping into your next task can help to improve your productivity and engagement.

 Conclusion

 The new virtual workplace has impacted our use of nonverbal communication.
-Whether over email, text, or video conferencing, being aware of and implementing techniques to help mimic the nonverbal cues we are used to face-to-face will help boost your communication skills and connectedness.
+Whether over email, text, or video conferencing, being aware of and implementing techniques to help mimic the nonverbal cues we use face-to-face will help boost your communication skills and connectedness.
 How will you modify your current remote work habits?
-And most importantly, don’t forget to smile, either over the camera or through email, with the use of emojis; what an easy way to increase connection!
+And most importantly, don’t forget to smile, either over the camera or through email, using emojis; what an easy way to increase connection!

-You can improve your communications systems while improving nonverbal skills with Level365!
+You can improve your communication systems while improving your nonverbal skills with Level365!
 Find out how working alongside Level365 can enhance your organization’s communications here.

 Tell us what you're looking for.